tomeshnet/toronto-community-network-docs/src/network/protocol-babel.md

 ## Babeld console

-Depending what port the service started on (`local-port` or `-G` options) you can access babeld's console using on of the following. (assuming 999 is the port)
+Depending what port the service started on (`local-port` or `-G` options) you can access babeld's console using on of the following (assuming 999 is the port).

 - `nc :: 999`
 - `telnet :: 999`